mlcourseukzn/mlcourseukzn.github.io/index.md

 ### Schedule

 Note: all lectures will be held in-person AND online via Zoom links.
-For online attendant please use the following link: [ZOOM LINK](https://tinyurl.com/2yxd7pwk)
+For online attendant please use the following link: